 Looking for family adventure in the North Georgia mountains?
 This beautiful ranch has been in business for 25 years in Blue Ridge.
 They have trail rides, and for the young buck-a-roos in your group, they have pony rides too!
 Often kids love the idea of horse back riding, but when they actually get up on the horse, it can be a different story.
 Pony rides are a great way to introduce them to horseback riding.

-Note: GPS does not get you to the Outpost.
-(Google Maps will, though.)
-You can find directions on their website HERE.
+Note: GPS does not get you to the Outpost, but Google Maps will.

 Ages: 7 and up.
 If you feel your little one needs to be lead by a trail guide, make sure you let them know when you make your reservation.